MatteoJoliveau/stories/content/unnamed/srd.md

 ## Skills and Powers

 Each character in Unnamed is an outstanding individual capable of performing incredible actions.
 These actions are represented by ***Skills*** and ***Powers***.
-Although mechanically very similar, they differ ever-so-slightly in the way they are described.
 A character starts with two Skills and two Powers, and can acquire more up to a maximum of five each.
-Skills and Powers are defined by their name and a short sentence describing their effect.
+Skills and Powers are defined by their name, an associated ability score, and a short sentence describing their effect.

-Whenever a roll is called where a Skill or Power may apply given the context, the player may roll two dice instead of one, and keep the highest result.
-Some Skills and Powers may have a more narrative application than plain dice roll.
-For example, *Shapeshifting* may grant a character the ability to change their external appearance for a limited period of time.
-GMs and players decide how to apply those abilities when it makes sense.
+***Skills*** are basically a special kind of [action](#dice-rolls) with some specific effect attached to it.
+They follow the same rules as regular actions, requiring an dice roll using the assosciated ability score modifier, but they apply the effect on success.

+***Powers*** are special [saves](#dice-rolls) a character can make.
+They are passive abilities that allow them to more efficiently respond to threats and dangers.
+When a save roll is called for the associated ability score, if the effect applies to the situation a character can use their power to increase their chances of success by rolling *two* dice instead of one, and keeping the highest result.

 As with Traits, there is no predefined list of Skills and Powers in this document.
 GMs, players, and adventure designers are encouraged to come up with their own interesting Skills and Powers that make sense in the context of the setting and the player characters.

+Some examples of ***Skills***:

+- *Fire ball* (WIL): You cast a flaming ball of magic that burns whathever it touches.
+- *Shapeshifting* (WIL): You can hide your true appearance, changing your physical form for a short period of time.
+- *Raging charge* (STR): You run towards the enemy with a mighty scream, mowing them down as you flail your weapons around.

-***Skills*** are acquired talents.
-They are learned through study, training, and practice.
-Some examples of Skills:
+Some examples of ***Powers***:

-- *Precise shot*: You hold your breath, your target steady in sight, ready to take your shot.
-- *Combat roll*: You plunge to the side and avoid an incoming blow, rolling on the floor and bouncing back up on your feet.
-- *Dual wielding*: You hold one weapon in each hand, ready to strike your opponent down.

-***Powers*** are innate abilities a character posseses.
-These are part of their essence and are developed with introspection and meditation.
-They are not taught, but instead emerge from the depth of mind and soul.
-Some examples of Powers:

-- *Fireproof skin*: You are forged in the flames of Hell itself.
+- *Fireproof skin* (END): You were forged in the flames of Hell itself.
 Fire struggles to hurt you.
-- *Shapeshifting*: You can hide your true appearance, changing your physical form for a short period of time.
-- *Understanding emotions*: You can read another person's face and detect their emotional state, uncover lies, and spot deception.

-### A note on magic and spells
+- *Uncanny dodge* (DEX): You plunge to the side and avoid an incoming blow, rolling on the floor and bouncing back up on your feet.
+- *Mind of steel* (WIL): You can resist intimidation attemps, mind manipulation, and other forms of psychological warfare.

+## Gauges

+Lorem ipsum

+## Combat and damage

 Lorem ipsum